 If you don’t have matching, put it into a Traditional IRA.
 If you can’t contribute to a Traditional because you’re over the allowed contribution limit for the year, then it goes into a Roth.

 What If You Need Your Money Sooner?

 If you’re concerned about having a lot of money tied up and not easily accessible, a Roth IRA is a better choice.
-The principle can be withdrawn anytime without being taxed or penalized making it a good place to park your emergency fund too because it’s growing tax-free.
+The principle can be withdrawn anytime without being taxed or penalized, making it an excellent place to park a portion of your emergency fund, too, because it’s growing tax-free.

 We are fans of set it and forget it, and Brandon is too.
 He uses Vanguard’s Total Stock Market Index for his Roth contributions because it covers a large swath of the market.
 We did a review of the best Vanguard funds – you should check it out!

 If you pay a fund manager to invest your money because you think the best brains Wall Street has to offer can do a better job than an index fund, you’re wasting your money.
 Index funds outperform managed funds 90% of the time.

 If you think you can spend enough time researching stocks to be in the 10% that’s beating the index, give us a call, and we’ll get you on as a guest ASAP.

 Really, though, you would be better off spending your time the way Brandon has and researching how to reduce taxable income.
 Remember, tax fraud is illegal; tax avoidance is encouraged.

 Fees are the biggest drag on investing.Tweet This